App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If your small business is no longer all that small, it may be time to consider transitioning from using a personal or business credit card to getting a corporate credit card.
+If your small business is no longer small, it may be time to consider transitioning from using a personal or business credit card to getting a corporate credit card.
 With a corporate credit card, business owners are protected from personal liability for purchases made on behalf of the company.
 These cards also come with other business-friendly benefits, including having multiple authorized users and robust expense tracking tools.
 But corporate cards also come with some downsides, including strict eligibility requirements and a lengthy application process.
 Here’s what you need to know about corporate credit cards, including how they work, when it makes sense to get one, and how to manage a corporate credit card.

 What Is a Corporate Credit Card?